-HARDSHIPS OF EARLY SETTLERS.
-It requires strong fortitude to lice in Utah in these days.
-I often visitmeat, and they pounded corn with a rock to make their flour.
-Their clothes were often made of bags or any kind of cloth they could get.
-Blankets were especially scarce, and when they saw our good warm army blankets, they would offer us almost anything they bad for them.
-Can accore any these had for them.
-Can anyone say these people were not faithful to the cause they had adopted?
+' It requires strong fortitude to live

+meat, and they pounded corn with a rock to make their flour.
+Their clothea were often made of bags or any kind of cloth they could get.
+Blankets were especially scarce, and when they saw our good warm army blankets, they would offer us almost anything they had for them.
+Can anyone say these morphe were not faithed to the cause people were not faithful to the cause they had adopted?

 THE ALMIGHTY RULED.

-"Thank God we gave them a new life.
+"Thank God we gave them a new life,

 The army did not go there for any good, but it seemed that God willed it for the good of these poor people.
-"A young 'Mormon' of about twenty five years evertook us and travele several days with our train.
-He had been from the Cedars to Salt Lake City, about three hundred miles, with two barreis of pine tar.
+"A young 'Mormon' of about twentyfive years overtook us and traveled several days with our train.
+He had been from the Cedars to Salt Lake City, about three hundred miles, with two barrels of pine tar.
 He had dis-posed of this and was returning (with his wedding stake) to be married, he said.
-I became very friendly with him and learned his history from the time be loft.
-Walks he left Wales, seven or eight years before.
+I became very friendly with him and learned his history from the time he left Wales, seven or eight years before.
 We camped in his yard for three days and he brought home his new wife.
-We all had a joily good time.

-and on leaving I gave them some biankets.
+We all had a jolly good time, and on leaving I gave them some blankets.
 Their joy in obtaining them well repaid me for the gift."

 MOUNTAIN MEADOW.

-"Brigham Young did not have any Massacre; nor did he know anything about it for a long time after it oc-curred.
-Brigham Young was one of the smartest men in the United States and the smartest is he mixed up is some and too smart to be mixed up in such a murder.
-No, it is against all reason and common sense.
-No, my friend, with all the abuse he got he never committed that erime
+"Brigham Young did not have any-Brigham Young did not have any-thing to do with the Mountain Meadow Massaucre; nor did he know anything about it for a long time after it oc-curred.
+Brigham Young was one of the smartest men in the United States and too smart to be mixed up in such a murder.
+No, it is against all reason and contain sense.
+No, my friend, with all the abuse he got he never commit-ted that crime.